Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 (CNN) — War in the Middle East is expanding after the United States and Israel attacked Iran on Saturday, and Tehran retaliated with strikes against several of its neighbors, including US-allied Gulf states.
 Israel and Hezbollah are also trading blows as the conflict widens.

-CNN is tracking the US-Israeli strikes across Iran, and Tehran’s retaliatory attacks on US military bases, Israel and other targets across the region.
+CNN is tracking the US-Israeli strikes across Iran, and Tehran’s retaliatory attacks on US military bases and consulates, Israel and other targets across the region.

-US and Israeli military air strikes killed numerous members of the Iranian leadership, including the Supreme Leader Ayatollah Khamenei.
+US and Israeli military air strikes killed numerous members of the Iranian leadership, including the Supreme Leader Ayatollah Khamenei, and more strikes Tuesday targeted additional leaders.
 The death toll from the conflict is growing across many countries.

 A look at some of the damage across the region